 Astrophysicists estimate that the sun has made 23 revolutions around our galaxy since the sun and earth were formed.
 One revolution of the sun around our galaxy is said to take 200 million years.

 On the earth's surface, molecules (two or more atoms) bounced off each other and bonded.
 Within the chaos a bit of regularity had begun.
 Molecular interactions produced single cell organisms: bacteria, archaea, protozoa, algae, and fungi.
 According to the Encyclopedia Britannica, bacteria developed between 419.2 to 358.9 million years ago.
 Sunlight on single-cell matter released oxygen into the atmosphere — photosynthesis.
 With more mixing and chemical bonding more order formed: multicellular organisms appeared.
 Life had begun, and seeds.
 Plants were living organisms with little mobility and less of the sensory nervous system that mobility and intentionality required.
 Part of cellular structures were deoxyribonucleic and ribonucleic acids (DNA and RNA) carrying in seeds what we call genetic instructions for development of these organisms.
-Only those organisms thrived that were constructed in a way that made its survival possible.
+With genes there was change, and the changed organisms that could thrive in their environment did.
 Biological evolution had begun.

 There was evolving bacteria as there is today (a mutant bacterium that has an immunity to an antibiotic surviving and reproducing a new generation of bacteria that makes a antibiotic ineffective.)